 Here you go!
 Warning, the sound is a little low, so turn up your volume ;)

-A injury to the rotator cuff due to an intense trauma such as a bad fall (or, for all you pro & amateur athletes, throwing a baseball) will cause intense pain to the shoulder, combined with weakness in the upper arm.
+A injury to the rotator cuff due to an intense trauma such as a bad fall will cause intense pain to the shoulder, combined with weakness in the upper arm.
+So how do you know if you need rotator cuff surgery?